 - Next, the food enters the stomach which is positioned right behind the eyes.
 This is a complex structure with a number of modified regions such as the ossicles which can help grind food.

-- Food passes through the gastric mill and goes into the cardiac stomach first which is lined with teeth which will help grind up the food by using cardiac muscles.
+- Food passes through the gastric mill and goes into the cardiac stomach first which is lined with teeth that will help grind up the food by using cardiac muscles.

 - From the stomach, the food passes through in the intestine.